Ambrosi's cave salamander: Distribution and habitat

 Ambrosi's cave salamander is endemic to a small area of northwestern Italy, occurring at scattered locations in La Spezia province.
 Despite its name, it is not restricted to caves though it retreats under stones, logs and into caverns in dry periods.
 At other times it is active on the leaf litter near streams and on wet rocky outcrops in wooded valleys at altitudes of up to 1250 m.
 In the southeast of its distribution, where its range overlaps that of the Italian cave salamander (Speleomantes italicus), the two species sometimes hybridise.

 Behaviour

 Ambrosi's cave salamander is found in moist environments where it is active by night on the ground, sometimes scrambling around in low vegetation.
 Males become sexually mature at four years and females at five.
 After an elaborate courtship routine, a clutch of a few eggs about 6 mm long is laid in a concealed location where they are guarded by the female until they hatch directly into juvenile salamanders.
 Longevity is estimated to be seventeen years.

 Status

 The International Union for Conservation of Nature has assessed the Ambrosi's cave salamander as being critically endangered.
 This is on the basis that it has a very restricted range, its total extent of occurrence being less than 5000 km2, and suitable habitat may be declining locally.
 However it occurs in two protected areas, the Parco Nazionale delle Cinque Terre and the Parco naturale regionale delle Alpi Apuane.
-It is possible that the subspecies Speleomantes ambrosii bianchii may be reassigned to S. italicus, and if that were the case, its extent of occurrence would be reduced and its status would need to be reassessed.